Skip to main content

 Pending (ACE Review): In the upper-division baccalaureate degree category, 1 semester hour in fire management or public safety administration.

-"Youth Firesetting Program Manager" is a 2-day course based on the requirements of National Fire Protection Association 1035, Standard on Fire and Life Safety Educator, Public Information Officer, Youth Firesetter Intervention Specialist and Youth Firesetter Program Manager Professional Qualificatons pertaining to the youth firesetting program manager.
+"Youth Firesetting Program Manager" is a 2-day course based on the requirements of National Fire Protection Association 1035, Standard on Fire and Life Safety Educator, Public Information Officer, Youth Firesetting Intervention Specialist and Youth Firesetting Program Manager Professional Qualificatons pertaining to the youth firesetting program manager.

 It empowers students with knowledge on how to develop, enhance or rejuvenate a youth firesetting prevention and intervention program.
 This course is designed for the person who is responsible or will be responsible for leading a youth firesetting prevention and intervention program.
 Students evaluate the existing state of their current youth firesetting program, develop a vision for moving forward, construct an action plan and deliver a persuasive speech to decision-makers for advancing the program.